+Supported Supported storage Description

-Copy type Supported Software Supported storage systems Description Metro Global Mirror Tivoli Storage Productivity Center for Replication Three Site Business Continuity TotalStorage Enterprise Storage Server Model 800 (only H1 site) System Storage DS8000 Metro Global Mirror is a method of continuous, remote data replication that operates between three sites that varying distances apart.
+Copy type Software systems Description

+Metro Global Mirror Tivoli Storage Productivity Center for Replication Three Site Business Continuity TotalStorage Enterprise Storage Server Model 800 (only H1 site) System Storage DS8000 Metro Global Mirror is a method of continuous, remote data replication that operates between three sites that varying distances apart.
 Metro Global Mirror combines Metro Mirror synchronous copy and Global Mirror asynchronous copy into a single session, where the Metro Mirror target is the Global Mirror source.
 Using Metro Global Mirror and Metro Global Mirror with HyperSwap, your data exists on a second site that is less than 300 KM away, and a third site that is more than 300 KM away.
-Metro Global Mirror and Global Mirror and Global Mirror Failover / Failback to switch the direction of the data flow.
+Metro Global Mirror uses both Metro Mirror and Global Mirror Failover / Failback to switch the direction of the data flow.
 This ability enables you to run your business from the secondary or tertiary sites.
 Using Basic HyperSwap with Metro Global Mirror, you can configure and manage three-site continuous replication needed in a disaster recovery event.